Ready Room Operational Manual

 The personas are intended to fulfill different parts of the inspection workflow.
 Typically,

-- The Assigner assigns the request to the appropriate subject-matter expert and promotes the request to the Fulfill column
+• The Assigner assigns the request to the appropriate Fulfiller (Subject-Matter Expert) and, if desired, to a Reviewer, and promotes the request to the Fulfill column

 To enable changes in responsibility and in inspection team configuration, the Communicator, Assigner, Subject-Matter Expert, Ready Room Reviewer, Inspection Host, and Scribe personas all have the same permissions and can change their personas at will (except to Observer or Restricted SME) by clicking on the Personas button towards the upper right-hand corner of the inspection board.
 Changing these personas changes the color of the Personas button and the color of the user’s avatar in the Presence window as a visual clue as to which column the user should be focused on; however, selecting one of these Personas does not prevent the user from using other parts of the board.